October 21st, 2020

 • Always be transparent about how you collect, process, and store your data.

-• Make it easy for the subject to withdraw permissions of any kind.
+• Make it easy for the subject to withdraw any permissions.

 • Only collect and store data for specified, explicit, and legitimate purposes.